The U.S. Food and Drug Administration approved Orladeyo in December 2020 for use in adults and children, ages 12 and older.

-HAE is a rare inherited disease in which defects in the C1 inhibitor, a protein that plays a role in the immune response, lead to excessive production of bradykinin.
+HAE is a rare inherited disease in which defects in the C1 inhibitor, a protein that plays a role in the body’s immune response, lead to the excessive production of bradykinin.
 This inflammatory mediator regulates blood pressure and inflammation by encouraging small blood vessels to dilate.
-Excessive bradykinin leads to angioedema and pain.
+Its excessive production can lead to sudden swelling and pain attacks.

 Orladeyo in clinical trials

 The most common side effects of taking Orladeyo are abdominal pain, vomiting, diarrhea, back pain, and heartburn.
-Orladeyo also may cause problems with heart rhythm.
+The therapy also may affect heart rhythm.